wendyelviragarcia/voice_quality/README.md

 # Voice quality analysis
-Scripts to analyze voice quality in Praat (H1-H2, HNR, Spectral peak, jitter, shimmer...)
+Script to analyze voice quality in Praat (jitter, shimmer, H1-H2, H1-A1, HNR, Spectral peak...)

 This scripts runs through all the sounds in a folder and gets their f0, jitter, shimmer, harmonics to noise ratio, H1, H2 and H1-H2 difference.